-You will have a follow up appointment with the oncology consultant (radiotherapy doctor) or the Cyberknife / SRS Lead Radiographer around four - six weeks after treatment.
-You will then go back to seeing your referring consultant at about six months after you have had your treatment.
-They will organise a follow up scan; the first of which is normally carried out about six months after your treatment.
+You will have a follow-up appointment with the CyberKnife Lead Radiographer three months after treatment.
+This appointment can be done as a telephone consultation or face to face.
+You will then go back to seeing your referring consultant after you have had your treatment and initial 3 months follow up.
+He or she will organise follow-up scans, the first of which is normally done around one year after your treatment.